How do active noise-cancelling headphones work? Are they worth it?

 (Image credit: What Hi-Fi?)

 Still sold on ANC?
 Good on you – don't go anywhere just yet.
-We've tested in-ear, on-ear and over-ear noise-cancelling headphones from big-hitters and little-known brands alike.
-And you can find a list of them in our thorough best noise-cancelling headphones guide.
+We've tested in-ear, on-ear and over-ear noise-cancelling headphones from big hitters and little-known brands alike, and you can find a list of them in our definitive best noise-cancelling headphones and best noise-cancelling earbuds buying guide lists.

 MORE: